myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 ### Registering the middleware

 Middleware in ASP.NET Core allows you to place some logic into the [request processing pipeline](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2).
-In our case we should have our middleware registered just before the MVC so the tenant context is available to the controllers processing the request.
+In our case we should have our middleware registered before anything that needs to access `Tenant` information, like the MVC middleware.
+That will likely need the tenant context in the controllers processing the request.

-First let's create our Middleware class, this will process the request and inject the Tenant into the current `HttpContext` - super simple.
+First let's create our middleware class, this will process the request and inject the `Tenant` into the current `HttpContext` - super simple.

 ```csharp
 internal class TenantMiddleware<T> where T : Tenant